sbtrn-devil/crtk/docs/api.md

 - `SYNC` is a one-shot callback. _The same_ callback instance only does the intended action once, all subsequent calls to it are no-ops.
 - After `yield *SYNCW()` is executed the `SYNC` starts referring to _new_ callback instance.
 Due to previous point, invocation of old callback will not cause coroutine resumption on the new `yield *SYNCW()`, so it is safe from this side.
 - `SYNC` can be invoked without yielding the coroutine.
-In this case next `yield *SYNCW()` will deliver the provided values in deferred manner:
+In this case next `yield *SYNCW()` will deliver the provided values immediately:

 ```js
 function *doATrick() {